 Please ensure that your toe nails are neatly trimmed prior to your fitting.
 If you have any blisters or sores, be sure to tape or bandage them up.
 Remember to ask your teacher what they prefer in regards to toe protection and foot accessories.
 Some prefer toe pads or toe caps and others prefer lamb’s wool and toe tape.

 If this is your first fitting, you are not required to bring anything with you as we have everything you will need for your first pair of pointe shoes!
 We do recommend wearing convertible tights so your fitter can observe your feet, however, we do have sock tights available to use at the Shoppe.
 If you have worn pointe shoes before, bring your current shoes along with any toe padding or accessories that you use.
 This will help us to know how your current pair are fitting, how you broke them in and perhaps what you are looking for in a new shoe.

 How long will my pointe shoe fitting take?

 Fitting pointe shoes is a trial and error process.
 It’s not uncommon for a dancer to try on numerous pairs!
 Don’t get discouraged if this happens to you.
 We are just ensuring you leave with the best possible pair.
-The average time for a first time fitting is between 30 to 45 minutes.
-It is important to us that dancers understand what a proper fitting shoe feels like, so we really take our time to explain how they should feel and aesteically look.
+The average time for a first time fitting is between 45 to 60 minutes.
+It is important to us that dancers understand what a proper fitting shoe feels like, so we really take our time to explain how they should feel and visually look.

 Do you offer group pointe shoe fittings?